Wouter Grote

 Greenhouse, een verenigde woonomgeving voor mens en plant

-Greenhouse, a unified living environment for people and plants
+Greenhouse, a unified living environment for plant and person

-This graduation shows the project "Greenhouse, a unified living environment for people and plant."
-It concerns a living environment in greenhouses, which outlines an alternative to the standard single-family house, which was frequently built in the Netherlands at the time (and after) the Vinex period.
+This graduation concerns a living environment in greenhouses, which outlines an alternative to the standard single-family home, which was frequently built in the Netherlands at the time (and after) the Vinex period.

-The project was inspired by the greenhouses in my native village of Lent.
-I grew up in Lent in the 1990s and early 2000s.
-There, I often played with friends in and around the many greenhouses that were still there at the time, just in the village.
+The greenhouses inspired the project in my native village of Lent.
+There, I often played with friends in and around the many greenhouses that were still there at the time.
 This is where my fascination with greenhouses began.
-At the time, the huge spaces outside and at the same time inside left an unforgettable impression on me.
+At the time, the vast spaces outside and at the same time inside left an unforgettable impression on me.
 Unfortunately, these greenhouses have now all but disappeared from Lent, in favour of housing development.
 Couldn't we have left the greenhouses standing and let them be part of our living environment?
-After all, demolishing them and rebuilding them elsewhere, no longer seems appropriate.
-Besides, I see the greenhouse as an interesting typology that can also simultaneously form a bridge to a more harmonious form of housing in relation to 'nature'.
+After all, demolishing them and rebuilding them elsewhere no longer seems appropriate.
+Besides, the greenhouse is an interesting typology that can simultaneously form a bridge to a more harmonious form of housing with regard to 'nature'.

-By means of densification, seven 'residential greenhouses' will be built between the existing production greenhouses there: greenhouses arranged and divided into houses with streets in between.
-In this way, houses will once again appear between greenhouses, inspired by how the greenhouses stood between houses in Lent when I was a child.
+Utilising densification in the new glasshouse area in the region (about 15 km north), seven 'residential greenhouses' will be built between the existing production greenhouses: greenhouses arranged and divided into houses with streets in between.
+In this way, houses will once again be located between the greenhouses.
+I anticipate a scenario that will allow that area to function as a residential environment with greenhouse horticulture nearby.

-The aim: to connect the living environment of people and plants.
-Because: how can you be in connection with nature when you are separated (on a daily base) from nature by a thick, (mostly concrete, insulated) structural wall with cladding?
+This also combines two facets of a higher goal: connecting the living environment of people and plants.
+Because how can you be in connection with nature if you are separated by a thick, concrete wall ?

-The greenhouse as an alternative to the aforementioned, traditional wall construction and facade is leading in the project.
-The hope is that the view of the residents environment will change the moment:
+The greenhouse as an alternative; traditional wall construction and facade lead the project.
+The hope is that the view of the residents' environment will change the moment:

-Directly together with 'nature' and thus directly caring for his/her 'own piece of nature'.
+2. Directly together with 'nature' and thus directly caring for their 'own piece of nature'.

-In this way, I hope to realise an unconventional and wondrous living environment that makes us reflect on our traditional homes and inspire us to switch to a more harmonious form of living for people and plants.
+In this way, I hope to realise an unconventional and wondrous living environment that makes us reflect on our traditional homes and inspire us to move towards a more harmonious form of living for people and plants.

 Graduation date: 21 December 2022